ItsNasher/ccappdev/README.md

 ### To Do List
-## Landing Page
+## Login Register
-- Do the rest of the Body
+- Sessions (so that log out works, and the site remembers who is logged on)

-- (the syntax for the search bar is in the code, just commented out)
+## Create Post

-## Main Forum
+- Finish the EJS and CSS for it
-- Do the whole thing
+- (not sure if i will need profile for this or not)